Imran Dar

 Senior Associate

-Prior to joining RPLG, Mr. Dar served as a Judicial Fellow for Judge Laurel Beeler in the U.S. District Court for the Northern District of California and as a New York Excelsior Service Fellow with the New York State Board of Elections: Division of Election Law Enforcement.
-As an Excelsior Fellow, Mr. Dar investigated corruption in state, county, and municipal elections, brought civil and administrative enforcement actions against political actors, and defended New York’s election laws against constitutional and statutory challenges.
+Prior to joining RPLG, Imran served as a Judicial Fellow for Judge Laurel Beeler in the U.S. District Court for the Northern District of California and as a New York Excelsior Service Fellow with the New York State Board of Elections: Division of Election Law Enforcement.
+As an Excelsior Fellow, Imran investigated corruption in state, county, and municipal elections, and brought civil and administrative enforcement actions against political actors.
+This included Sugarman v.
+New York State Committee of the Independence Party, No. 5176-17, which successfully defended key provisions of New York’s election law from a constitutional challenge and resulted in one of the largest election law fines in New York State history.

-Mr. Dar graduated from the Benjamin N. Cardozo School of Law with honors, including the Federal Bar Council’s Cornelius Wickersham Jr. Award for highest-ranking student in the field of constitutional law.
-During law school, Mr. Dar brought 42 U.S.C. § 1983 cases for indigent plaintiffs in the criminal justice system with the Cardozo Civil Rights Clinic and was a research assistant for Professor David Rudenstine.
+Imran graduated from the Benjamin N. Cardozo School of Law with honors, including the Federal Bar Council’s Cornelius Wickersham Jr. Award for the highest-ranking student in the field of constitutional law.
+During law school, Imran brought civil rights actions for indigent plaintiffs in the criminal justice system with the Cardozo Civil Rights Clinic and was a research assistant for Professor David Rudenstine.

 - California